Direct Mail Statistics That Will Convince You To Invest In It

 - When it comes to the open rate and click-through rate, direct mail leads the charts by 80-90% while email lags at 20-30%.
 One of the reasons could be that emails get spammed a lot.
 There is no such thing as spamming or getting attacked by a virus with direct mail.

-In the section above, we mentioned how postcards have the highest response rate and are among the most preferred direct mail pieces, with 52.5% of the target audience claiming to read it.
+In the section above, we mentioned how postcards have the highest response rate and are among the most preferred direct mail pieces, with 52.5% of the target audience claiming to read them.

 In the following section, we will help you leverage postcard statistics for your business’s benefit.